cambridgesu/bob-gui-deploy/README.md

 ## Using this repository

 Clone the repository, make the scripts executable, and create a .config.sh file based on the template.
+Then do `sudo ./run.sh`

 ## Credits